JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2023-03-25-roberta_legal_embedding_xlm_roberta_base_en.md

 ## Description

-Pretrained RoBerta Embeddings model is a English Legal embeddings model adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.
+Pretrained RoBerta Embeddings model is a English Base Legal embeddings model adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>